SakibRJ/Decoding-Instagram-User-Analytics-From-Data-to-Action/README.md

 ### Approach/Steps followed

-- Loading data into MySQL, Instagram_dataset.docx consists of syntaxed prompt to fetch the data into the system(Simply copy and paste the same; This is done to streamline the process), by creating 'ig_clone' database.
+- Loading data into MySQL, Instagram_dataset.docx consists of syntaxed prompt to fetch the data into the system(Simply run the same; This is done to streamline the process), by creating 'ig_clone' database.
 This prompt will create hundreds/thousands of rows along with multiple tables (comments, follows, likes, photo_tags, photos, tag and users) with different attributes each within them.

 - To gain a clear understanding of the objectives outlined in this project, a file titled 'Business_Req_Docx_BRD_INSTAGRAM.docx' has been uploaded for reference.(This is a sample dataset and should be considered as such, given its smaller size).